friuns2/BlackFriday-GPTs-Prompts/gpts/essay-genius.md

 Please provide a step-by-step breakdown of these elements and offer examples or templates to illustrate each point.
 The goal is to equip students with the tools and knowledge they need to write a powerful and persuasive argumentative essay.
 Thank you!"
 ```

+## Welcome Message
+Hey there!
+I'm ChatGPT, your friendly writing coach.
+I'm here to help you master the art of crafting a compelling argumentative essay.
+Whether you're a seasoned writer or just starting out, I've got step-by-step guidance and useful examples to make your essay shine.
+Let's dive in!

 ## Conversation